-Discovery Programme – is a four - day residential camp for boys ages 11-14 who want to take a fresh look at life and might need a chance to break a negative cycle.
+The Discovery Programme is a week-long therapeutic camping program for lads ages 11 to 14 years who want to take a fresh look at life and might need a chance to break a negative cycle.
 They could be facing challenges in relating to others at school or at home or perhaps just need a break from technology.
+The number of days spent in the programme can be adjusted to meet the needs of the lads who are signed up for a particular week.
+Also the lads are encouraged to return as many times as needed for continued support and the parents/guardians are encouraged to keep contact as well.
 The Discovery Programme can provide a way to enjoy life outside the box and a chance to find some headspace.
-There are normally four other lads in the group apart from the leaders.
-The week involves living in the campsite and working together as a group on a variety of projects and activities.
-The programme runs from September to June, with two sessions per month.
-Young people may come for as many sessions as needed.

 Most of the activities take place in a campsite, a place designed and built by staff and young people working together.